Virginia Inmate Search

 Miramar, FL 33027

+Funds sent by money orders are available to inmates within three business days.
 Most county and regional jails in Virginia allow friends and family members to send checks and money orders to inmates.
-These facilities usually contract fund transfer to payment processors like JailATM and TouchPay.
+These facilities usually contract fund transfers to payment processors like JailATM and TouchPay.
 They also allow visitors to send money to offenders by making cash, credit card, and money order deposits at ATMs and/or drop boxes located in their lobbies.
 Some also provide the option to send money online through their payment processors.

 Ask for specific records and request electronic records if available.
 The request does not have to provide a reason for wanting inmate records.

-To request other types of jail records from VADOC, use the Contact Us form provided on its website or call or send a request by mail to:
+To request other types of jail records from VADOC, use the contact us form provided on its website or call or send a request by mail to:

 Virginia Department of Corrections